The Society of Folk Dance Historians (SFDH)

 CLICK AN IMAGE TO ENLARGE

-Information: Founded in 1948 by Lawton Harris in collaboration with a number of other key volunteers, Stockton Folk Dance Camp (originally the University of the Pacific Folk Dance Camp) has been a major promoter of international folk danc and continues into the present.
+Information: Founded in 1948 by Lawton Harris, Stockton Folk Dance Camp (originally the University of the Pacific Folk Dance Camp) has been a major promoter of international folk danc and continues into the present.

 As the first folk dance camp on the West Coast, it is no surprise that Stockton Folk Dance Camp has been characterized as "the largest and most comprehensive camp in the country."